laravel-json-api/neomerx-json-api/README.md

 This is a maintained fork of [neomerx/json-api](https://github.com/neomerx/json-api).
 It is maintained for use by [Laravel JSON:API](https://laraveljsonapi.io).

+**Although we use this package for Laravel JSON:API, it remains framework-agnostic.
+We have no plans to change that.
+So you can continue to use it in any PHP application.**

 ## Description

 <a href="http://jsonapi.org/" target="_blank"><img src="http://jsonapi.org/images/jsonapi.png" alt="JSON API logo" title="JSON API" align="right" width="415" height="130" /></a>